nityadyuthi/DBMSProject/README.md

 ```
 since I have used nodemon.

+Also, you will have to create an account on [RemoteMySQL](http://remotemysql.com) or any other SQL Service and **add the profile info in the database connection in app.js**

 ## Usage
+This project is a(n extremely simple) full stack web application to access a database.

+The database is hosted for free at [RemoteMySQL](http://remotemysql.com) and administered using phpMyAdmin.

+Note: Auth game is admittedly weak 🤡

+If you need to use this project, please make sure to add proper authorisation.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-There is a lot to change in the project, and admittedly, the authorisation game is not strong.
+There is a lot to change in the project, specially authorisation.

 Contributions of any kind are welcome 😄✨✨